 To get the colors to actually swirl, you will need to stir the pot.
 Taking my spatula, I put it in the pot near the red, and go around the pot clockwise 1-2 times.
 I follow the same path, about 1.5 inches from the side of the pot, right where the color is.
 I don't head to the center.
 But, since I am using a larger spatula to stir, it does move the colors more then going through them, so I probably do catch soap toward the middle.The more you stir, the finer the swirls will be.
 Too much swirling and you risk mixing the colors too much, getting grey.

-After pouring: You can leave the soap at this point, but I like to swirl on the top too.
+You can leave the soap at this point, but I like to swirl on the top too.
 So, sow, I take the rest of the soap we saved from the swirl colors and pour on the top.
 By now, you are probably at a thicker trace with the left over soap, so you may have to spoon it on, or if you can, pour on the top from 3-4 inches away, so the color does not sink down and ruin the swirls below.
 Here I start with the pink:

-And continue with other colors: When done with the pouring, before swirling, it will look like this:
+When done with the pouring, before swirling, it will look like this:

 I like to use a thin wooden stick with pointed end to swirl the top.
-Here you can do lines, circles, what ever your style is:
+Here you can do lines, circles, what ever your style is: And when done:

 And when done: